workplace wellness trends their benefits featured image

 As one talent agency put it, "One of the many effects of the COVID-19 pandemic has been that employee wellness is now near the top of corporate America’s agenda."

-Workplace wellness trends that are likely to continue into 2023 and beyond include greater allowance for remote work, more paid time off (PTO), and a growing emphasis on maintaining employees’ mental health.
+Workplace wellness trends that are likely to continue into 2024 and beyond include greater allowance for remote work, more paid time off (PTO), and a growing emphasis on maintaining employees’ mental health.

-Workplace Wellness Trends for 2022/2023 and Beyond
+Workplace Wellness Trends for 2024 and Beyond

 1.)
-Importance of Holistic Self-Care
+Importance of Holistic Self Care

 It's now well-known that stressed out, overworked employees are very likely to fall short in terms of productivity and commitment to their employers.
 "Burn out" is a real problem in many industries, often resulting in employee turnover and lost work days due to illnesses and fatigue.